 Later that day, we gathered around the table to eat rice, which we had to abstain from during the funeral rituals.
 My eldest cousin sat at my grandfather’s chair this time, with my aunts, three of my other cousins, and my grandmother seated around the dining table.
 We shared the rice among us, the red rice, of the red earth that would become our blood, the blood of kinship, borne from the simple act of sharing the same pot of rice, making sure the same tinge of red ran through all of our veins.

-The title of the article is a variation of Emily Dickinson’s Poem 390, the first paragraph of which goes:
+The title of the article is a variation of Emily Dickinson’s Poem 390, the first stanza of which goes:

 I felt a Funeral, in my Brain,

 Kept treading - treading - till it seemed

 That Sense was breaking through -